pieterjm/JukeboxBot/texts.md

 4. /decouple
     - Replace /disconnect with /decouple to preveet command colissions with other bots.
     - Admins use this command to decouple their player to their Telegram group.
-5. /setdonate (on)
+5. /setgift (on)
-    - Donates 7 sats of the 21 to the botmainers at each jukebox /add
+    - Gifts 7 of the 21 sats to the botmainers at each jukebox /add
-6. /setdonate (off)
+6. /setgift (off)
     - Disables the donation

 ## Jukeboxtexts.py edit suggestions